jwhite927/exploring-us-bikeshare-data/README.md

 # Introduction

 July 2020: The interactive exploration of US Bike Share data has been implemented in a simple GUI application using tkinter.
+This project is part of the Nanodegree Program "Programming for Data Science with Python" on Udacity

 # Usage